 The adults were all sitting around on couches and chairs, talking and drinking beer or wine.
 About halfway through the show, when they thought I wasn't listening, they started asking Charlie about me.
 I pretended not to notice.

 He was telling everyone, "I had his older sister in school.
 A nice family.
 His mother is great, but I think she's a little overwhelmed at the moment.
 She has five children.
 The father.
 Now that's another story.”

-I could see his reflection in the TV.
+I could see his reflection on the TV.
 Charlie mimed chugging out of a bottle.
 He nodded in my direction.
 "He's got a wild streak in him and started acting up in school and getting into a lot of trouble, but he's basically a good kid.
 It will be okay.
-I'm just gonna keep an eye on him for a while till he settles down."
+I'm just going to keep an eye on him for a while till he settles down.”

 Everybody nodded their heads.
 I knew he was lying about my father drinking and me being bad in school, but I couldn't figure out why.

 I'd never been in any trouble, and if my father had ever been drunk, I'd never seen it.
 He didn't even keep beer in the house.
 When my uncles came over to watch a ballgame, my mother always had to go out and buy some.

 When they were done talking about me, Leo said, "I decided to take that job in D.C.
 It's too good to pass up.
 Have you given any more thought to renting the cottage at The Retreat for the summer?"